Origins

 Why publish this way?
 What about Wattpad, or Medium, or getting stories into magazines?

 Well, I'm a novelist.
 I'm drafting several works, and editing others.
 A Many Tale is a side project.
-A side project I am very proud of, but still not a novel.
-I don't want to self-publish my work.
-The novels and series accompanying them will be traditionally published.
+A side project I am very proud of, but still a sketchbook.
+After the success of Arc I, I will say that I've taken Opaline's tale more seriously.
+This has grown tremendously.

 I didn't want to use a premade website or program.
 Given the means, I'd build our own site, our own feel, and create a space for the story alone.
 I didn't want to self publish chapters or "books" of AMT.
 Here is the story, in its entirety and perpetuity, for as long as I feel its necessary to tell.